OCR-tech/CubeOCR/CONTRIBUTING.md

 ## 🌟 How to Contribute
 There are several ways to contribute:
 1. **Reporting and fixing bugs**: If you encounter any issues, please open an issue to inform us.
 Please let us know if you plan to raise a PR for the issue.
 2. **Suggesting Features**: Have ideas for improvements?
 Propose a feature for discussion.
 We love every idea!
 3. **Improving Documentation**: Notice any gaps or errors in our documentation?
-Submit a PR with your corrections or enhancements in our docs repository.
+Submit a PR with your corrections in our docs repository.
 4. **Sharing Use Cases**: Real-world examples help others see the potential of this project in their organizations.
-5. **Spreading the Word**: Tell others about this project through blog posts, talks, or social media ❤️
+5. **Spreading the Word**: Tell others about this project through blog posts, talks, or social media.